appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 ## Benefits of GitHub Apps

-GitHub Apps enable 3rd-paty integrations to work with GitHub API in more harmonized and secure way.
+GitHub Apps enable 3rd-paty integrations to work with GitHub API in a more secure and harmonized way.
-From user perspective GitHub Apps have the following key advantages over the current OAuth authentication (aka OAuth Apps):
+From the user's perspective, GitHub Apps have the following key advantages over the current OAuth authentication (aka OAuth Apps):

 ### Acts on its own behalf

-GitHub App acts on its own behalf and not as GitHub user authorizing the App.
+GitHub App acts on its own behalf and not as a GitHub user authorizing the App.
 Your personal GitHub identity is not exposed to AppVeyor and other AppVeyor account members and [API rate limits](https://developer.github.com/apps/building-github-apps/understanding-rate-limits-for-github-apps/) are counted towards App "installation" (read "instance").

 ### Has access to only selected repositories

 You grant AppVeyor GitHub App access to specific organizations/repositories only with narrow permissions.
 No need to maintain a "bot" account as a separate GitHub user.
-An ability to cherry-pick specific repositories visible to AppVeyor App installation is the number one requirement for GitHub users with an access to both personal and corporate repositories.
+The ability to cherry-pick specific repositories visible to an AppVeyor App installation is the number one requirement for GitHub users with access to both personal and corporate repositories.

 ### Requires fewer permissions